-Pressing PF7 will take you back to the screen used to manage the common attributes of the standard listener.
+Pressing PF7 displays the screen used to manage the common attributes of the standard listener.

-If displaying an enhanced listener, then the first screen will show the attributes of the enhanced listener.
+If displaying an enhanced listener, the first screen shows the attributes of the enhanced listener.

-Figure 75.
+Figure 76.
 EZAC, DISPLAY, LISTENER detail screen 1- Enhanced listener

-Pressing PF8 will take you to the screen used to manage the unique attributes of the enhanced listener.
+Pressing PF8 displays the screen used to manage the unique attributes of the enhanced listener.